one of the best suitable time of the year to hike in the Himalayas of Nepal...

 Explore one of the most demanding hidden lakes of the Khumbu region the Gokyo and numerous other surrounding lakes from Gokyo Ri.

-Gokyo is one of the most fabulous lakes in the entire Khumbu region, situated at the altitude of 4800M is a freshwater lake from the melted snow of the Himalayas.
+Gokyo is one of the most fabulous lakes in the entire Khumbu region, situated at an altitude of 4800M is a freshwater lake from the melted snow of the Himalayas.

 Apart from Gokyo, there are numerous other surrounding lakes starting from the altitude of 4700M-5000M. surrounded by the high Himalayas and the blue sky over, Gokyo lake carries religious significance and is believed to be the abode of Sesh Nag (Serpent God).